-DATES: Requests for membership should reach the U.S. Coast Guard COTP [insert
+DATES: Requests for membership should reach the U.S. Coast Guard COTP [NAME OF PORT] [DATE, which is at least 30 days after date of publication in the Federal Register].

-Register].

-ADDRESSES: Applications for membership should be submitted to the Captain of the application or about the AMSC in general, contact [insert the name of a person with their phone number].

-Port at the following address: [insert address].
+ADDRESSES: Applications for membership should be submitted to the Captain of the Port at the following address: [INSERT ADDRESS].